barzine/lipcut/README.md

-Master thesis project in bioinformatics in 2009 corrected and disclosed after the end of the confidential period.
+Master project in bioinformatics in 2009 translated, corrected and disclosed after the end of the confidential period.

 Dependencies of this project: